chongdashu/puzzlescript-analyze/README.txt

 Quick-Start
 -----------
 The easiest way to get started is to just load a puzzlescript file.
-Assuming you have the PuzzleScript script stored as game.txt:
+Assuming you have the PuzzleScript script stored as game.txt (here we are using the Lime Rick example):

-> txt = open("../scripts/limerick.txt").read()
+> txt = open("../scripts/game.txt").read()
 > script = PuzzleScript(txt)

 You can get the various sections in the following way: